lijnati/Voting-DApp/README.md

-# EthioVote: A Decentralized Voting DApp
+# EthioVote: A Decentralized Voting Web App(Voting-DApp)

 A decentralized voting application for the Ethiopian Election 2018.
 <!-- Add screenshot -->